-8. Put It Right
+Put It Right

 Pupils will be encouraged to take up opportunities to make up any lost points for the week by choosing to 'Put it Right'.
 Pupils can earn up points by completing 'Put it Right' sessions and completing work set by the teacher.
-The amount will reflect the effort and behaviour of the pupil during the catch up session.
-This will, as with the deductions, be taken into account when the pupils' weekly totals are calculated.
+There are opportunities throughout a lesson/day to 'put it right'.

-9. Damage
+Damage